OECD better life index: Averagely speaking, can you live a good life in Spain?

 4. Community and social connections

 Humans are social creatures.
 A healthy and supportive social environment can give people emotional support to live through hard times.
 Spain is a country famous for its warm and friendly people.
 If you ever come to this beautiful country, you might be amazed at the smile on the face of a stranger, or the hand they lend to you when you are in need.
-According to OECD, 93% of people who live in Spain believe that they know someone they could rely on in a time of need, better than the OECD average, 89%.
+According to OECD, 93% of people who live in Spain believe that they know someone they could rely on in a time of need, better than the OECD average of 89%.